Project Wolbachia still in study phase, will not be deployed in dengue clusters: NEA

 WARMER TEMPERATURES, MORE MOSQUITOES

+A threefold increase in the Aedes aegypti mosquito population since 2013, hot weather and low herd immunity are the main reasons for the spike in cases this year, experts said.

-According to Prof Vincent Pang, warmer temperatures can enhance the growth of mosquito larvae and cause them to grow into adult mosquitoes faster.
+Warmer temperatures enhance the growth of mosquito larvae and cause them to grow into adult mosquitoes faster, said Asst Prof Vincent Pang.

 “Some studies showed that warmer temperatures may also increase the number of eggs laid per mosquito,” he said.